chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 * The ``lubrication range min`` is set to 0.1.
 The subgrid lubrication force model minimal gap considered between the particle is 0.1 times the mesh size.

-* The ``load particles from file`` is set to true to enable the particle to be defined in an external file.
+* The ``load particles from file`` is set to true to enable the particle to be defined using an external file.

 * The ``particles file`` is set to ``particles.input``, which is the file where the particles are defined.

 * The ``gravity`` ``Function expression`` is set to 0;0;-981 according to the definition of the case.
 As we choose the long axis of the rectangular box along the Y, we define gravity in this direction.

 .. note::
-    * The number of particles is not define since here the particles are define by a file.
+    * The number of particles is not define since here the particles are defined using a file.
 In this case the number of particles is define by the number of particles defined in the file.

 Particles file
 ---------------